mathiramilo/elemental-calculator/README.md

 # Elemental Calculator
-HTML, CSS & JavaScript Calculator where you can choose between 4 elemental color themes or 4 Premium themes that you have to unlock
+HTML, CSS & JavaScript Calculator where you can choose between 4 elemental color themes or 4 Premium themes that you have to unlock by using the calculator
 ## Information
 * **Developed by: Mathias Ramilo**
 * **Website:** https://mathiramilo.github.io/Elemental-Calculator/